dotmpe/jenkins-templated-builds/doc/initial-analysis.rst

     JJB does introduce the `project` object, but in my current view it can do nothing to really add such concept to jenkins.
 And maybe, it has no business here.

     JJB also uses attribute key `project-type`.
 Although the basic Jenkins project type 'free-style' corresponds with an ``<project />`` tag, it seems better to think of them as a Job domain object and not a Project.
-I hope to have outlined that in Intro_.

     This all seems a bit confused.
 So I'll write of Jenkis Jobs and not projects (yet).
 JJB does actually give a sensible map to the parts of each job.

+    It feels a bit a bit of a shortcoming, but Jenkins only understands of list items os jobs with status, lastSuccess and other attributes.
+Not of organisational items,

 Jenkins job type are normally free-style.
 This is the basic type of job, that has all the types of parts that make Jenkins so extensible: